 Avoid using state abbreviations in headlines.
 And in running copy, the names of the 50 U.S. states should be spelled out whether standing alone or in conjunction with a city, town, village, or military base.
 The standard two-letter postal codes should be used in mailing addresses.

-Capitalize the term Black when used adjectivally in a racial, ethnic, or cultural sense: Black people, Black culture, Black literature.
+Capitalize the term Black when used adjectivally in a racial, ethnic, or cultural sense: Black culture, Black literature, etc. Black/s should not be used a noun; the preferred construction would be Black students as opposed to just Blacks, for instance, and when describing a group, use Black people instead of Blacks.
+In headlines, however, Blacks is acceptable.
 For the time being, AP continues to recommend the lowercasing of white in equivalent contexts.

-For headlines, Institute preference is a modified approach to title-style/headline-style captialization (instead of AP's sentence-style), so keep the following in mind:
+For headlines, Institute preference is a modified approach to title-style/headline-style capitalization (instead of AP's sentence-style), so keep the following in mind:

 - Capitalize the first and last words, and all other words with four or more characters.

 - Lowercase prepositions with less than four characters, except when they are used adverbially or adjectivally (up in Look Up, on in The On Button, to in Come To, etc.) or when they compose part of a Latin expression (De Facto, In Vitro, etc.).

 - Lowercase the articles the, a, and an.

 - Lowercase the conjunctions and, but, for, or, and nor.

 - Lowercase to not only as a preposition but also as part of an infinitive (to Run, to Hide, etc.), and lowercase as in any grammatical function.

 - Lowercase the part of a proper name that would be lowercased in text, such as de or von.